NISH1001/NISH1001.github.io/_posts/2019-06-16-remembrance.markdown

 Fast forward to the final year of your engineering and your emptiness heightens.
 You lose hold of the world around — the people, the feelings, the connections around,  especially with the past.
 You are lost somewhere — in time, in place, in mood and in thoughts of your own "self".
 You are under, yet another metamorphosis.

-This is just a remembrance to all those memories of you, when you thought life would be *okayish* and still you have no clue on what you are going to do the next time you wake up after a restless night!
+This is just a remembrance to all those memories of you when you thought life would be *okayish* and still, you have no clue on what you are going to do the next time you wake up after a restless night!
 This is an ode to all those **interests** you had which have faded into oblivion.

 Life is beautiful and joyous during childhood.
-As children we think we can conquer the world, but somewhere between childhood and adulthood, our enthusiasm to dream big are squashed.
+As children, we think we can conquer the world, but somewhere between childhood and adulthood, our enthusiasm to dream big are squashed.

 Fast forward to **Today**.
 Remember I am here.
 Remember you are here.